 Disposal/Hazardous waste

-In accordance with applicable laws and regulations (Commission Regulation (EU) 1357/2014 on waste, national regulations), hazardous waste is classified according to the hazardousness characteristics:
+Waste may have to be classified as hazardous due to its content of hazardous chemicals.
+In accordance with applicable laws and regulations (Commission Regulation (EU) 1357/2014 on waste, national regulations), hazardous waste has to be classified according to the following hazardousness characteristics:

 • explosives